awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/pricing.md

 1. Sign in to the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/)\.

 1. In the **Products** tab, a list of current products that you created is available\.
 In the table for your current products, choose the **Action** column to edit your product\.

+**Note**
+For new subscribers, the price change is effective immediately\.
+For existing subscribers, the price change is effective on the first day of the month following a 90\-day period that begins on the date that the price change notification is sent\.
+For example, say you send a price change notification on March 16\.
+June 16 is about 90 days after March 16\.
+Because the price change happens on the first day of the month that follows the 90\-day period, the effective date of the change is July 1\.

 ## Private offers<a name="private-offers"></a>